ThePhoenixDevZ/Phoenix-Panel/README.md

 Contributions to enhance the functionality or performance of the DracoPanel are encouraged.
 Please submit pull requests for any enhancements.

 ## License
 (c) 2025 ThePhoenixDevZ .
-This software is licensed under the MIT License.
+This Remaked software Version is licensed under the MIT License.